Welcome to Georgia, State of Adventure.

 shopping area nearby.
 Additionally, in the Historic District, there are about 24 beautiful public squares, each surrounded by fabulous antebellum homes.
 The South end of the Historic District is bordered by the spacious Forsyth Park

 , Savannah is a convenient stopover for coastal travelers.
-Savannah is home to multiple institutes of higher learning, including the Savannah College of Art and Design, Savannah Technical Institute, Savannah State University, Armstrong State University, and South University.
+Savannah is home to multiple local schools of higher learning, including the Savannah College of Art and Design, Savannah Technical Institute, Savannah State University, Armstrong State University, and South University.
 Savannah is the birthplace of Juliette Gordon Low

 , founder of the Girl Scouts.